Supplies you might need

 Once you’ve cleaned the burners and burner tubes, reinstall the burners, making sure to properly align the burner tube venturi over the burner orifice.
 Misalignment of the burners over the orifices can prevent burners from lighting because gas won't enter the burner tubes.

 Let’s open the tank valve and see if the burners light now.
 If not, then you likely need to replace the pressure regulator and hose assembly.
-Here's a video that shows you how.
 Once you get that fixed, you should be able to light the burners and get back to grilling.

 If you skipped to this section because you were able to light grill using a lighter, we'll check the spark ignition system next.